Marc94440/RSA-Cipher/README.md

 # RSA-Cipher
-A RSA cipher application to encrypt and decrypt text using python
+A RSA cipher application to encrypt and decrypt text using python.

 ## Create the exe
 run this command in powershell at the location of the project: